hotshot07/algovis/README.md

 ### Using the searching package

-The searching package has the same methods, just instead of 'sort' you have 'search'
+>The searching package has the same methods as sorting, just instead of 'sort' you have 'search'
+>Refer to the [documentation](https://algovisdocs.netlify.app/) for more info

 #### search method
 ```python